Gopachal rock-cut Jain monuments: History

 The Gopachal rock-cut monuments are a part of nearly 100 Jain monuments found in and around the Gwalior city, but these are dated earlier than the Siddhachal Caves located about 2 km north of these monuments.
-Both monuments were defaced and desecrated around 1527 when the Emperor Babur ordered their destruction., Quote: "In 1527, the Urvahi Jinas were mutilated by the Mughal emperor Babar, a fact he records in his memoirs".Centuries later, the Jain community restored many of the statues by adding back stucco heads on the top of the damaged idols.
+Both monuments were defaced and desecrated around 1527 when the Emperor Babur ordered their destruction., Quote: "In 1527, the Urvahi Jinas were mutilated by the Mughal emperor Babar, a fact he records in his memoirs".
+Centuries later, the Jain community restored many of the statues by adding back stucco heads on the top of the damaged idols.

 The prolific Apabhramsha author Raidhu was responsible for consecrating many of the Jain rock carved images as attested by multiple inscriptions.
-These include the two colossal images of Shri Adinatha (57 feet) and Shri Chandraprabha.
+These include the two colossal images of Shri Adinatha (57 feet) and Shri Chandraprabhu.

-Kurbuddin Aibak captured the fort from Parihars in 1196 AD and held it until his death in 1210.
+Qutb ud-Din Aibak captured the fort from Pratihara in 1196 and held it until his death in 1210.
 Altmash captured the fort in 1232 and built the fortifications at the Urvahi gate.
 The Tomars acquired control in 1394 and held it until 1517.

-Mughal Emperor Babar conquered Gwalior in AD 1527.
+Mughal Emperor Babur conquered Gwalior in AD 1527.
 Babar ordered the destruction of the Jain statues, as he mentions in his memoirs.
 The heads of the statues at Urvahi gate and the Ek Patthat ki Bawadi were damaged.
 The Urvahi gate sculptures were repaired at some later time by the local Jains.
-The South-West Group and North West group sculptures survived because they were in inconspicuous and hard to reach places. and The Mughals kept control until Muhammad Shah.
-Scindias, the Maratha clan, took control in 1731.
-Shortly before that, Jain temples were constructed again in Gwalior city in 1704 AD, including the Jain Golden Temple, Gwalior.
+The South-West Group and North West group sculptures survived because they were in inconspicuous and hard to reach places and the Mughals kept control until Muhammad Shah.
+Scindias, took control in 1731.
+Shortly before that, Jain temples were constructed again in Gwalior city in 1704, including the Jain Golden Temple, Gwalior.